MIsmlAhmed/hydro-manjaro-linux/known_issues/install_old_gcc_gfortran_9.md

 # Install gcc gfortran v9 to compile old codes (e.g., MESH model)
+Thank you so much.
+After spending some time on this, the following worked for me:
 - Install `gcc9-fortran` from the add/remove sfotware GUI (AUR package). **The installation process takes ~3 hours**.
-- Verify that the installation was sucessful by running the following in the terminal:
+- Verify that the installation was successful by running the following in the terminal:
   - `gcc-9 --version`.
 This should return the following:
     ```
     gcc-9 (Arch Linux 9.5.0-1) 9.5.0